Jaishree2310/GlassyUI-Components/README.md

 ---

 <p align="center">
-  Thank you for connecting with us! 💬
+  Thank you for connecting with me! 💬
 </p>